Thiagohgl/ai-pronunciation-trainer/README.md

 ## Disclaimer
 This is a simple project that I made in my free time with the goal to be useful to some people.
 It is not perfect, thus be aware that some small bugs may be present.
 In case you find something is not working, all feedback is welcome, and issues may be addressed depending on their severity.

+## FAQ

+### How do I add a new language?

+There's definitely a code architecture that would allow this to be easier, but I have limited time and I think the current solution is doable with relative ease.
+What you need to do is:
+#### Backend
+As long as your language is supported by Whisper, you need only a database and small changes in key files:

+1. Add your language identifier to the "lambdaGetSample.py" file
+2. Add a .csv file with your text database in the "./databases" folder, following the naming convention
+3. Add a corresponding phonem model in the "RuleBasedModels.py", you likely need only to give the language code to Epitran and possibly correct some characters with a wrapper
+4. Add your trainer to "lambdaSpeechToScore.py" with the correct language code

+If you language is not supported by Whisper, you need to have an Speech-To-Text model and add it to the "getASRModel" function in "models.py", and it needs to implement the "IASRModel" interface.
+Besides this, you need to do the same as above.
+#### Frontend

+1. In the "callback.js" function, add a case for your language
+2. In the "main.html", add your language in the "languageBox" with corresponding call to the javascript function.